-DECLARE STRING 1string[100];
+DECLARE STRING Istring [100];

-declares a string named "lstring" with a maximum length of 100 characters and a current length of 0 characters (it's empty), you can refer to the contents of a string variable by surrounding the name with asterisks, E.g.
+declares a string named "Istring" with a maximum length of 100 characters and a current length of 0 characters (it's empty).

+You can refer to the contents of a string variable by surrounding the name with asterisks.
+E.g.